 - Must provide a copy of the authorization to the consumer.

-- Can be paper form or an Electronic Signature, but whether paper form or an Electronic Signature, to comply with Regulation E, the authorization must be identifiable as the consumer, and provide evidence of the consumer's identity and evidence of the consumer’s consent to authorize.
+- The copy can be paper form or an electronic signature.
+Either way, to satisfy Regulation E the authorization must be identifiable as the consumer, and provide evidence of the consumer's identity and consent to take the payment.

-- The Preauthorized EFT must be clear and easily understandable to the consumer.
+- The preauthorized recurring ACH or debit card payment must be clear and easily understandable to the consumer.

-- Must provide a copy of the Authorization to the Consumer which includes the terms of the payment schedule, such as, what dates the payments will be processed from the consumer's account and the amount of each of those payments.
+- Must provide a copy of the authorization to the consumer which includes the terms of the payment schedule.
+For instance: what dates the payments will be processed from the consumer's account and the amount of each of those scheduled payments.

-PDCflow’s eSign+ Payments also provides the ability to send a document, such as, the terms of a Recurring Payment Schedule, with the proper authorization language that your customer can then sign, return to you in minutes, and have a copy sent to themselves.
+- Flow Technology also provides the ability to send documents, like the terms of a recurring payment schedule with the proper authorization language.
+Consumers can sign the schedule, return it to you in minutes, and have a copy sent to them for future reference.